spearbit/armory/Readme.md

 ## Seminars and Breakdowns

+These seminars and breakdowns provide deep technical content for security researchers that wish to elevate their current skillset and gain insights from a wide variety of experts in web3 security.

 | Title | Written Breakdown | Additional Resources |
 | --- | --- | --- |
 | [**Arbiter - EVM logic simulator for security and performance testing**](https://www.youtube.com/watch?v=ju7m86VG1fw&t=5s) | [Write-up](https://paragraph.xyz/@spearbit/arbiter-evm-logic-simulator-for-security-and-performance-testing) | — |